-Kyle Flickinger returns to the Spartan program for his fourth year as a York College assistant wrestling coach.
+Kyle Flickinger returns to the Spartan program for his eighth year as a York College assistant wrestling coach.
 Flickinger proved an exceptional performer for the Green and White and will look to translate that into the coaching realm.

 A 2007 All-American, Flickinger owns the Spartan career wins record with 114 as he was a fantastic wrestler for the Spartans at the lower weights.
 With his outstanding experience, Flickinger should be a tremendous resource for the York wrestlers and will look to give the Green and White another experienced mentor.

 Matt Heisey enters his seventh season as a York College assistant wrestling coach.

 Heisey is a former standout wrestler for the Green and White.
 Heisey was a 2012 NCAA Division III National qualifier after going 28-10 and winning the 174 pound weight class at the Metropolitan Conference championships.
 He also earned NWCA Scholar All-American honors as he finished his York College career with a 3.77 GPA in mechanical engineering.